Austin Film Festival will be October 24 - 31, 2024!

 3. Once an entry payment has been received we cannot provide a refund.
 If a payment is disputed by an entrant for any reason, the entrant may be subject to any transaction fees or similar amounts incurred by AFF in connection with the dispute.

-4. You MUST include your physical address either in your entry or in your cover letter.
-Please do not submit a film without giving us your address, which we need for our records.
+4. You MUST include your physical address AND phone number in your entry form or in your cover letter.
+Please do not submit a film without giving us your address, which we need for our records and contact purposes.

 SELECTED ENTRIES AND WINNERS

 1. AFF has no obligation (other than as stated in these rules or on our website) to disclose any of the following information: i) identities of screeners or judges; ii) notes, feedback, or information relating to the submitted project; and/or iii) details regarding the submission review or selection process.

 2. AFF explicitly disclaims any liability or responsibility for any comments, notes, or opinions expressed about a submission, whether by AFF or by its volunteers.

 3. Jury Winners will be announced on October 26, 2024.
 The judges’ decision is final.
 Judges reserve the right not to grant an award.

 4. Winners receiving cash prizes are solely responsible for payment of all applicable local, state, and federal taxes.

 5. In an effort to create a more accessible environment for our audience, AFF reserves the right to require programmed filmmakers to provide Closed-Caption and/or Subtitle files with their films.
 All accepted filmmakers will be notified in a timely manner.